Krzysztof Kotorowski

-Krzysztof Kotorowski (born September 12, 1976 in Poznań) is a retired footballer from Poland, goalkeeper.
+Krzysztof Kotorowski (born 12 September 1976) is a Polish former professional footballer who played as a goalkeeper.
+He currently works as a goalkeeping coach for Lech Poznań's academy.

 Career

 Kotorowski was a product of Olimpia Poznań's youth team and broke into their senior squad.
 After the club's controversial merger and relocation, he played for many years for Dyskobolia Grodzisk Wielkopolski.
-He returned to Poznań in 2004 where he played for Lech ever since.
+He returned to Poznań in 2004 where he played for Lech until his retirement in 2016.